History of CRMS APL

 Abstract

-CRMS APL pioneered the use of computerized multiterminal, interactive simulation experiments for social science research.
-The system was conceived by Professor Austin Hoggatt at the Management Science Laboratory of the Center for Research in Management Science at the University of California, Berkeley.
-It was designed and built by a team led by Mark Greenberg and Charles Grant during 1972–1976.
+The Center for Research in Management Science (CRMS) at the University of California, Berkeley pioneered the use of computerized multiterminal, interactive simulation experiments for social science research.
+The system, referred to as the Management Science Laboratory, was conceived by Professor Austin Hoggatt.
+The original system was based on a PDP-5/PDP-8 system.
+An advanced APL-based version was designed and built during 1972–1976 by a team led by Mark Greenberg and Charles Grant.
 By January 1974 it could support one experimenter developing and running an experiment connected to multiple terminals.
 By 1976 the system was complete, with an easy-to-use interactive APL subsystem, and a multi-user time-shared operating system.
-The project was a technical success, making it possible to write experiments, debug them, run them, and analyze the results, and established the Management Science Laboratory as the prototype for experimentation in economics and behavioral science.
-However the lab failed to jell as an community of experimenters and supporting workers.
+The project was a technical success, making it possible to write experiments, debug them, run them, and analyze the results.
+It established the Management Science Laboratory as the prototype for experimentation in economics and behavioral science.
+However the lab failed to jell as a community of experimenters and supporting workers.

-I was a member of the project during 1972, and have attempted to reconstruct the project history.
-Appendix 1 is an archive of scanned copies of the surviving project documents and source code listings.
+I was a member of the project during 1972, and this is my attempt to reconstruct the project history.
+Appendix 1 is an archive of scanned copies of surviving project-related documents and source code listings.

 Introduction